m31r2701/reversing-unofficial-APIs/README.md

 - Jan Lauridtsen's 2024 SANS OSINT Summit lecture *[Uncovering the invisible gold mines: How to dump raw data from TikTok](https://youtube.com/watch?v=MQumdWDR0C4)* on dumping raw data from apps built with a React frontend.
 [Jan's Github repo for this talk here](https://github.com/janhalendk/react).

 ## Evading detection
-There are various techniques that can be used to prevent a platform detecting and blocking an unofficial API client.
+There are various techniques that can be used to prevent a platform detecting and blocking an unofficial API client:

+- Browser emulation arouses less suspicion
+- User agent switching, provided contradictory and / or unique fingerprint not emitted by your client
+  - Note: anti-fingerprinting measures, beyond user agent switching, quickly get complex and there's a continual arms race between fingerprinters / anti-fingerprinters
+- IP rotation: works better with residential rather than with data centre IP addresses typically provided by VPNs or proxies - this is likely to be quite expensive, however.
+[Using AWS Lambda for easy-mode IP rotation or even an array of dongles to get mobile / cell IPs are also inventive strategies](https://incolumitas.com/2021/11/03/so-you-want-to-scrape-like-the-big-boys/)
+- Cloudflare evasion: several methods include trawling Shodan and Censys for server IPs behind Cloudflare IPs (exposed as a result of misconfiguration) to bypass Cloudflare - this is usually the most productive approach, though is not the only one.
+Do not accidentally DOS or DDOS the service - this is likely to be illegal.

+As with anti-fingerprinting, block evasion in general is a complex and fast changing area.
+The hard work will be ensuring the code you write today continues to work.
+Always stay on the right side of the law and don't do anything that you will be unable to defend.

 ## Examples
 - [Rolstenhouse/unofficial-apis](https://github.com/Rolstenhouse/unofficial-apis)